 Additionally, Google Chrome and other browsers automatically flag sites without an SSL certificate as potentially unsafe.
 Having this label could be detrimental to your website traffic!
 So, if you’re sitting with an HTTP instead of an HTTPS in your URL, be sure to get an SSL certificate to boost SEO and keep that search engine traffic coming.

-One of the first things people learn about SEO is the importance of keywords.
-When someone searches a topic, Google pulls relevant articles based on keywords.
+One of the first things people learn about SEO is the importance of targeted keywords.
+When someone searches for a topic, the Google search console pulls relevant articles based on keywords.
 After a little keyword research, you might be tempted to cram every keyword you can into your header or the body of your post!

 It isn’t a bad idea to put relevant keywords into your content, but doing so only to rank and at the expense of clarity is called keyword stuffing.
-Adding short or long tail keywords in places that feel unnatural will alert Google that your content is not quality.
+Adding short or long-tail keywords, or even adding the wrong keywords in places that feel unnatural will alert Google that your content is not quality.
 Readers might also view this as spammy and move on to more authentic-feeling sources.

 When adding keywords, make sure it’s motivated, relevant, and natural to support SEO!

 Another ranking factor for the SERPs is having the right content length.
 You want thorough content with high readability that’s not too long or too short.
-The highest ranking articles on Google are an average of 2,416 words.
-Which means, we here at InfluencerSEO recommend posting articles that are between 500 – 3,500 words for the best optimization.
+The highest-ranking articles on Google are an average of 2,416 words.
+This means, we here at InfluencerSEO recommend posting articles that are between 500 – 3,500 words for the best optimization.

 Duplicate Title Tags